Little Otik: Reception

 On Rotten Tomatoes, the film holds an approval rating of 84% based on 44 reviews, with a weighted average rating of 7/10.
 The site's critical consensus reads, "Though rather overlong, Little Otik is a whimsical, bizarre treat."

+The film won three awards at the 2001 Czech Lion Awards for Best Design, Best Film Poster, and Best Film.

 Little Otik was placed at 95 on Slant Magazine's best films of the 2000s.